ShashanKV98/vinci_conda/README.md

 1. Download the 7z archives from the latest release
 2. Extract to your specified target folder
 3. Activate the environment using Conda
+4. If your working machine does not have conda installed, you will need to install them (doesn't require admin right).
+Here are the [latest miniforge](https://conda-forge.org/download/)